nxproject/workspace/readmes/README_TELEMETRY.md

 ![image](images/TeleA1.png)

+The system automatically creates the settings and enables analysis on the telemetry data dataset.

 ## Privacy laws

 Many countries and other govermental entities have rules and regulations that may apply to the information gathered in the telemetry sub-system.